-It may have been an exhausting process taking upwards of a year depending on landscape and other works, but finally your pool is nearly finished.
+It may have been an exhausting process taking upwards of a year depending on the landscape and other works, but finally, your pool is nearly finished.

 The purpose of this post is to explain the responsibilities of the pool owner after we finish the job.